 Georgia Medicare Advantage market landscape

-Each carrier offers multiple plan types (HMO, PPO, HMO-POS, Special Needs Plans) with varying prior authorization rules.
-Beneficiaries selecting a plan should consult the plan's Evidence of Coverage and the plan's prior authorization list.
+Plans come in several types (HMO, PPO, HMO-POS, Special Needs Plans), each with its own prior authorization rules.
+Beneficiaries selecting a plan should consult the plan's Evidence of Coverage and its Annual Notice of Change (ANOC), along with the plan's prior authorization list.
 The plan must disclose what services require prior authorization.

-GeorgiaCares, the State Health Insurance Assistance Program at the Division of Aging Services, provides free unbiased counseling on Medicare Advantage selection and prior authorization disputes.
-GeorgiaCares can be reached at 1-866-552-4464.
-Counselors are trained on the 2024 reforms and can help beneficiaries understand their rights, file appeals, and identify when a denial appears to violate federal requirements.
+GeorgiaCares, Georgia's State Health Insurance Assistance Program (SHIP) administered by the Division of Aging Services under the Department of Human Services, provides free, unbiased counseling on Medicare Advantage selection and prior authorization disputes.
+GeorgiaCares counselors are available Monday through Friday, 8 a.m. to 5 p.m., at 1-866-552-4464 (option 4); they do not sell insurance and take no compensation from insurers.
+Counselors can help beneficiaries understand their rights, file appeals, and identify when a denial appears to violate federal requirements.

 The Georgia Office of Insurance Commissioner (1-800-656-2298) oversees consumer protection for insurance generally, including some aspects of Medicare Advantage operations.
 The OIC can be a complaint channel when plans appear to violate Georgia consumer protection laws.